-1The total numbers of impacts shown as benefited in Table 3.4-26 and Table 3.4-27 are not the same as the difference between the numbers in this table with and without mitigation because, while mitigation will reduce noise effects, it may not eliminate them entirely.
-Thus, a reduced impact may still qualify as a residual moderate or severe impact.
+1 The total numbers of impacts shown as benefited in Table 3.4-26 and Table 3.4-27 are not the same as the difference between the numbers in this table with and without mitigation because, while mitigation would reduce noise effects, it may not eliminate them entirely.
+Thus, a reduced impact may still gualify as a residual moderate or severe impact.